 As a result, LGND is one of the few biotech stocks out there that is actually profitable.
-Moreover, the steady stream of royalties has allowed the firm to build up a massive war chest of more than $1.4 billion in cash on its balance sheet.
+Moreover, the steady stream of royalties has allowed the firm to build up a massive war chest of just under $1.4 billion in cash on its balance sheet.
 While it’s too early to talk about dividend potential, LGND could be on its way to initiating a payout in the future as more drugs hit pharmacy shelves using its technology.

 Vertex Pharmaceuticals (VRTX)

 Dominating a disease can mean some big-time revenues for biotech stocks.
 When it comes to cystic fibrosis, Vertex Pharmaceuticals (NASDAQ:VRTX) is pretty much the only game in town.
 It’s three FDA-approved drugs — Kalydeco, Orkambi, and Symdeko — have a monopoly on the disease.

 ]This massive foothold on cystic fibrosis treatments have made VRTX a cash cow for investors.
 Last year, Vertex managed to sell more than $3 billion worth of medicines to treat the disease.
 However, this year is looking to eclipse that rate.
 In 2019, VRTX expects to report product revenue of $3.5 billion to $3.7 billion.
 That puts it on track reap more than $5 billion in annual sales by 2024.
 Those robust sales have also helped balloon its cash balance to nearly $4 billion at the end of the quarter.

 And the future is robust for Vertex as well.